 Similan Islands closed until October: nature conservation and new rules!

-sustainability and protective measures
+Sustainability and protective measures